krzentner/language-world/data/gpt-3.5-turbo/chain_py_md/hammer-1.py.md

 # hammer: hit the nail with the hammer
-# def hammer(robot):
+def hammer(robot):
     # Steps:
-    #  1. Put the gripper above the hammer
+    #  1. Position the gripper close to the hammer
-    #  2. Grab the hammer with the gripper
+    #  2. Grab the handle of the hammer
-    #  3. Align the hammer with the nail
+    #  3. Position the gripper close to the nail
     #  4. Hit the nail with the hammer
-    # First, put the gripper above the hammer.
+    # First, position the gripper near the handle of the hammer.
-    if check("the robot's gripper is not vertically aligned with the hammer"): robot.put("gripper above hammer")
+    if check("the robot's gripper is not near the handle of the hammer"): robot.move("gripper near handle of the hammer")
-    # If the hammer isn't in the gripper, grab it.
+    # Once the gripper is in position, grab the handle of the hammer.
-    if check("the robot's gripper is not around the hammer and the robot's gripper is open"): robot.grab("hammer")
+    if check("the robot's gripper is near the handle of the hammer and the robot's gripper is open"): robot.grab("handle of the hammer")
-    # If the hammer is in the gripper but not aligned with the nail, align it.
+    # Position the gripper near the nail.
-    if check("the hammer is in the gripper and the hammer is not aligned with the nail"): robot.align("hammer with the nail")
+    if check("the robot's gripper is not near the nail"): robot.move("gripper near the nail")
-    # If the hammer is aligned with the nail and the gripper is above the nail,
-    # hit the nail with the hammer.
+    # Hit the nail with the hammer.
-    if check("the hammer is aligned with the nail and the robot's gripper is above the nail"): robot.hit("hammer into the nail")
+    if check("the robot's gripper is near the nail and the hammer is grabbed"): robot.push("hit the nail with the hammer")